Handling a Claim: Employer and Employee Responsibilities

-If you are injured at work, you should immediately (or as soon thereafter as possible) report your injury to your employer or immediate supervisor.
-Your employer is required to fill out a form, sometimes called a "First Report of Injury," for every injury which occurs in the workplace.
+You should immediately report your injury to your employer or immediate supervisor.
+Your employer must fill out a form, sometimes called a First Report of Injury, for every injury that occurs in the workplace.
 Make sure that your employer fills out a form for you.
-Review the form to make sure that it is accurate, and request that you be provided with a copy for your own records.
+Review the form to make sure that it is accurate, and request that you receive a copy for your own records.

-Get Legal Help with Handling an Employment-Related Claim
+Get Legal Help With Handling an Employment-Related Claim